 It's 1968.
 KAZZ-FM, where Sonobeat co-founders Bill Josey Sr. and Rim Kelley (Bill Josey Jr.) work, shuts down at the beginning of January, potentially leaving them without the Ampex 350 and 354 stereo tape decks that they've been borrowing from the radio station for Sonobeat recording sessions.
 But Bill Sr. is able to buy KAZZ's Ampex 354 and a smattering of ElectroVoice 665 microphones from the station's new owner, KOKE, and rents the New Orleans Club's Ampex 350 on a month-to-month basis while he looks for a used Ampex deck to purchase.

 Entering '68, at barely half a year old, Sonobeat has four 45 RPM stereo single releases under its belt.
 Bill Sr. has been displeased with the quality of Houston Records' stereo lacquer mastering and pressing for Sonobeat's first few releases so he switches both mastering and pressing to high-end Sidney J. Wakefield & Company (generally known in the industry as Wakefield Pressings) in Phoenix, Arizona.
-Like Houston Records, Wakefield can cut lacquers at half-speed (for improved frequency range and less distortion) but, differentiated from Houston Records, Wakefield uses new state-of-the-art Scully cutting lathes for mastering and presses with superior quality Keysor-Century vinyl.
-Wakefield is known for pressing high quality, quiet, flat records.
+Like Houston Records, Wakefield can cut lacquers at half-speed (for better stereo separation, improved frequency range, and less distortion) but, differentiated from Houston Records, Wakefield uses new state-of-the-art Scully cutting lathes for mastering and presses using superior quality Keysor-Century vinyl.
+Wakefield is known for manufacturing high quality, quiet, flat records.
 With Sonobeat's second release of '68, The Thingies' Mass Confusion backed with Rainy Sunday Morning, the Josey's notice a marked improvement in the stereo separation and fidelity and reduction in surface noise in the Wakefield pressings.
 Not surprisingly, Wakefield also is more expensive than Houston Records, but higher quality is more important than cost for Sonobeat's future growth.